 As shown in Fig. \ref{fig:net} (c), after we get the anomaly patterns and the interpretation results, we can relabel the temporal status of the samples to construct dynamic training samples.
 Here we consider an attribution significant if the reconstruction likelihood improves by more than a fixed threshold or falls within the top 10\% of all attribution scores.
-Only significant anomalies are used to guide dynamic sample relabeling, ensuring that relabeling decisions are based on substantial spectral-temporal deviations rather than transient noise or minor perturbations.
-The core idea is to train a lightweight classifier to predict the class label of each time step within a sample, based on the spectral-temporal embeddings derived from the HTS-VAE.
+Only significant anomalies are used to guide dynamic sample relabeling, ensuring that relabeling decisions are based on substantial spectral-temporal deviations.
+We train a lightweight classifier to predict the class label of each time step within a sample, based on the spectral-temporal embeddings derived from the HTS-VAE.
 This enables us to transform a single static label (e.g., a known wetland class at time $t_0$) into a full sequence of dynamic labels $\{\hat{y}_t\}_{t=1}^{T}$ for the entire time series.

 Specifically, for each sample $\mathbf{x} \in \mathbb{R}^{C \times T}$, the HTS-VAE provides its compressed spectral and temporal representations $\mathbf{e}_s$ and $\mathbf{e}_t$.
 These embeddings, enriched by temporal context and denoised by reconstruction, are concatenated or fused as the feature vector for each time point $t$: $\mathbf{f}_t = \text{Fuse}(\mathbf{e}_{s_t}, \mathbf{e}_{t_t}), \ \text{for } t = 1, \dots, T$.
 These features $\{\mathbf{f}_t\}$ serve as inputs to a classifier $\mathcal{C}$, which is trained to output the predicted class label $\hat{y}_t$: $\hat{y}_t = \mathcal{C}(\mathbf{f}_t).$ To supervise this classifier, we use the stable label $y_0$ from the known timestamp $t_0$ as the reference class.
 During training, we assume that all time steps that are not identified as anomalous inherit the same label $y_0$, and only the anomalous time steps require prediction.
 This semi-supervised setup avoids overfitting and propagates meaningful class transitions only when justified by the anomaly signals.
 For time steps identified as “normal,” the sample keeps its original label $y_t$.
 For time steps flagged as anomalous and attributed to meaningful changes, the classifier $\mathcal{C}$ is used to infer their new label $\hat{y}_t$.